Population Health Collaborative

 You can view a recording of this meeting here: https://youtu.be/oN2cWliGfmw

-The Spring 2021 Population Collaborative Meeting was held online in March, and focused on the role of Community Health Workers to help control high blood pressure and high cholesterol.
+The Spring 2021 Population Health Collaborative Meeting was held online in March, and focused on the role of Community Health Workers to help control high blood pressure and high cholesterol.
 This session also included information about training opportunities for CHWs, Community Health Representatives, and Promotoras.
 Our presenters included Jamie Slama, New Mexico Department of Health Office of Community Health Workers; Robin Hetzler, MCD; and Sandra Adondakis, New Mexico Community Health Workers Association.

 You can view a recording of this meeting here: https://youtu.be/9k_slnbgTv8